 - A blockage in the kidney, ureter, bladder, or urethra.

-Possible signs of bladder late effects include changes in urination and swelling of the feet or hands.
+Possible signs and symptoms of bladder late effects include changes in urination and swelling of the feet or hands.

-These symptoms may be caused by bladder late effects:
+These and other signs and symptoms may be caused by bladder late effects or by other conditions:

 - Feeling the need to urinate without being able to do so.